yshao3/SE_QMPS/readme.md

-1.Mobile App
+# Mobile App
-	Development Environment
+## Development Environment
 Per the request of the client, we use Ionic 3 framework to develop the hybrid mobile app.

 	## Running locally
 	* ionic cordova plugin add cordova-sqlite-plugin